Skip to main content

 The windows in Cunningham Close were metal-framed - and the gutters were concrete.
 No double glazing or central heating in the houses - and most people had front gardens.
 They weren't all well tended, but they were there as less people had cars.

 One late afternoon/early evening in late autumn, the lights went out while we had a visitor.
-I think it was Doreen from next-door-but-one, but it might have been my Auntie from Verulam Way.
+I think it was Doreen from a few doors down, but it might have been my Auntie from Verulam Way.

 The metre didn't need feeding, so we knew it was a power cut.